RossLab/Reproductive_Morph_Specialisation/Gene_Expression_Divergence/03_featureCounts.md

-# Read summation with featureCounts #
+# Read summarisation with featureCounts #

 featureCounts from the subread package (v2.0.8) was used to summarise the mapped reads.